ciraben/ciraben.github.io/_posts/2020-09-28-8_git_tips_to_get_you_going.md

 5. Optionally enter a title & description for this version.
 6. Scroll down & click "Publish release", and voilà!

-Your new version will be displayed on your repository's main page in the righthand panel under Releases, and at the bottom of the main page, after the README.
+Your new version will be displayed on your repository's main page in the righthand panel under Releases, or at the bottom of the main page, after the README.
 Github auto-generates `.zip`/`.tar.gz` distributions of each release version, downloadable from the releases page.

 ### Getting Around in Git